 5. Ask Your Students for Feedback

 Scary but necessary: Asking for feedback from your students can change a lot.
-The input can be anonymously.
+The input can be anonymous.
 Giving the students the chance to speak makes them more involved, which creates a relationship based on trust.

 6. Respond to Your Students Needs